We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In general, a talk therapy session lasts about an hour, often 50 minutes.
-How often you go to therapy and how long you continue it depends on the severity of symptoms and the treatment plan your therapist develops.
+How often you go to therapy and how long you continue depend on the severity of symptoms and the treatment plan your therapist develops.

 Initially, you may expect to attend therapy once a week.
 While this may seem like a major commitment, attending weekly sessions gives you the chance to develop a relationship with your therapist and adjust to the process.